 Deckhouse Kubernetes Platform deployment diagram in a private environment

 The diagram also shows an internal OS package repository.
-It is required to install curl on the future cluster nodes if access to the official repositories is not available even through the proxy server.
+It is used to install packages on nodes when access to official repositories is not available even through a proxy.
+Many private environments already run internal OS package mirrors, and installation uses them—in that case, a proxy for package traffic is not required.
+A proxy server is used for other kinds of traffic:

 Infrastructure selection